Genajoin/flybeeper.com.fbminibt-conf/src/pages/devices/fbtas/manual-en.md

 ### Charging

+The final device includes a built-in solar panel and does not require any other charging method.
+Recommend to put it on open air before use for 1 hour.

-The prototype device has a `USB Type C` port for charging; however, it only supports simple chargers that consistently output 5V, such as USB ports on personal computers.
+The prototype device has a `USB Type C` port for charging.
+It only supports simple chargers that consistently output 5V, such as USB ports on personal computers.
 Smart chargers and `PD` are not supported.

-The final device includes a built-in solar panel and does not require any other charging method.

 ### Configuration

 You can test and configure the device through the graphical interface of the [configurator](https://fbminibt-conf.flybeeper.com/settings).
 You need a device with a Bluetooth module, such as a smartphone, laptop, or PC with Bluetooth.
 Click `Connect` and select `FBTAS` from the list.
 Keep the devices as close to each other as possible.
 Change any parameter and click `Apply`.
 You can view all the data sent by the device in real time on the `Cockpit` tab.

 `Pitot K factor (o.e.)` - a calibration coefficient that accounts for the structural pressure loss in the Pitot tube and the pathway to the differential pressure sensor.
 Increasing this coefficient proportionally increases the IAS and TAS readings.
-It can be adjusted based on ground speed measurement results in perfectly still air.
+Use [TAS calibration](https://flybeeper.com/utils/tas-calibration/) service.

 `Differential Pressure offset, Pa` - the offset of the differential pressure sensor relative to still air.
 The default is 0, as the standard sensor has built-in auto-calibration.
 However, in some experimental device models, you may need to adjust the offset to compensate for sensor drift.

 ### List of Flight Programs with Direct Support